pictureanastronomer/pictureanastronomer.github.io/README.md

 # pictureanastronomer.github.io
-Website to details of the 2025 Picture an Astronomer events.
+Website to host details of the 2025 Picture an Astronomer events

+Based on the (now heavily edited) [al-folio](https://github.com/alshedivat/al-folio) template